 and the Catholic Communities of Monsopiad, Mahandoi, Kanadaru, Tuaui, Bukitas, Sukod and Talang Taun.
 [UNTIL DECEMBER 2010]

-From January 2012, this blog will also publish activities of the St. Anne (Grandmother of Jesus) Catholic Prayer Group (SAPG), Penampang.
+From January 2012, this blog will only publish Activities/Sub-Activities of the St. Anne (Grandmother of Jesus) Catholic Prayer Group (SAPG Family), Penampang/Putatan.

 Canon 1369 A person who uses a public show or speech, published writings, or other media of social communication to blaspheme, seriously damage good morals, express wrongs against religion or against the Church or stir up hatred or contempt against religion or the Church is to be punished with a just penalty.